-During 2021, we implemented restructuring plans in August and October following the receipt of a Complete Response Letter ("CRL") from the U.S. FDA relating to our new drug application ("NDA") for XPHOZAH and following the conclusion of an End of Review Type A meeting with the FDA, respectively.
+During 2021, we implemented restructuring plans in August and October following the receipt of a Complete Response Letter (CRL) from the U.S. FDA relating to our NDA for XPHOZAH and following the conclusion of an End of Review Type A meeting with the U.S. FDA, respectively.
 Both restructuring plans were substantially completed in December 2021 and most of the cash payments related to the reduction in workforce were disbursed prior to December 31, 2021.

-Impacted employees were eligible to receive severance benefits and additional Company funded COBRA premiums, contingent upon an impacted employee's execution (and non-revocation) of a separation agreement, which included a general release of claims against us.
-In connection with restructuring, we incurred restructuring charges of \$6.2 million, which were recorded during the twelve months ended December 31, 2021, related to one-time termination notice and severance payments and other employee-related costs.
+In connection with restructuring, we incurred restructuring charges of \$6.2 million, which were recorded during the year ended December 31, 2021, related to one-time termination notice and severance payments and other employee-related costs.

 We did not incur any significant contract termination costs pursuant to restructuring.
 Of the charges, \$2.7 million was recorded in research and development expenses, and \$3.5 million was recorded in selling, general and administrative expense in the accompanying statements of operations and comprehensive loss.
-Most of the cash payments related to the reduction in workforce were disbursed during the twelve months ended December 31, 2021.
-We reported the remaining estimated restructuring liability of zero and \$0.5 million as accrued compensation and benefits in our balance sheet as of December 31, 2022 and 2021, respectively.

-In addition, in October, 2021, our Board approved, and management has implemented a retention program consisting of cash payments and grants of RSUs to our employees, including our executives, not impacted by the reduction in force.